Ros Foundation - Funder Overview

 Address: 4811 S 76th Street, Suite 211, Greenfield, WI 53220

-Note: The foundation does not appear to maintain a public website, phone number, or email contact.
+Note: The foundation does not appear to maintain a public website or email contact.
 Applications are submitted by mail to the address above.

 Overview

 The Ros Foundation is a private family foundation established in February 1999 in Wisconsin.
-As of 2024, the foundation holds total assets of approximately $61.5 million and distributes between $2.2 million and $3.1 million annually in charitable grants.
+Per the most recent available 990-PF filing, the foundation holds total assets of approximately $61.5 million and distributes between $2.2 million and $3.1 million annually in charitable grants.
 The foundation is governed by trustees Brian Riordan and Susan L. Riordan.
 The Ros Foundation operates as a traditional private foundation with private donations funding specific charitable projects.
-The foundation makes between 97 and 123 grants annually, demonstrating a consistent commitment to supporting nonprofit organizations throughout Wisconsin, with particular emphasis on the Milwaukee metropolitan area.
+The foundation makes between 97 and 123 grants annually, demonstrating a consistent commitment to supporting nonprofit organisations throughout its service area.
+Based on 990-PF records, the foundation primarily funds organisations in Wisconsin (with particular emphasis on the Milwaukee metropolitan area), Florida, and Virginia.
 The foundation's investment income from dividends and asset sales primarily funds its grantmaking activities.

 Funding Priorities

-The Ros Foundation does not operate named grant programs but accepts applications on a rolling basis throughout the year.
+The Ros Foundation does not operate named grant programmes but accepts applications on a rolling basis throughout the year.
 Grant amounts typically range from $5,000 to $150,000, with a median award of $10,000.

 Application Method: Rolling basis - no specific form required.
 Applications accepted via mail with supporting documentation.